 Dr. Lori Carr, Principal: Co-Chair of PPC, SAC; Chair of Literacy Committee; Member of PTO.
 Responsible for scheduling Professional Development activities requested by the staff.
-Works with parents to support the school/home connection; Collaborates with members of the School Leadership Team to review grade level data and discuss key students; meets with teachers monthly to discuss student progress and design instructional interventions; observes teachers and recommends changes to instructional practice
+Works with parents to support the school/home connection; Collaborates with members of the School Leadership Team to review grade level data and discuss key students; meets with teachers monthly to discuss student progress and design instructional interventions; observes/evaluates teachers and recommends changes to instructional practice

-Rhonda Gosser, Assistant Principal: Co-Chair of the SSPPC; member of the Literacy Committee, Lighthouse Team, PTO; Responsible for student discipline interventions and resultant parent conferences; Collaborates with the Lead Teacher to review grade level data and provide support in the RTI process.

-Carolyn Whaley, Lead Teacher: Provides professional development sessions in curricular and instructional areas; provides coaching and mentoring assistance; facilitates data team meetings and assists with data analysis and necessary follow up with teachers regarding interpretation and graphing; works with Guidance Counselor and School Psychologist to assist teachers at RTI meetings.
+Rhonda Gosser, Assistant Principal: Co-Chair of the SSPPC; member of the Literacy Committee, PTO; Responsible for student discipline interventions and resultant parent conferences; Collaborates with the Lead Teacher to review grade level data and provide support in the MTSS process; Textbook coordinator; Responsible for all aspects of state required assessments; observes/evaluates teachers.
+Carolyn Whaley, Lead Teacher: Provides professional development sessions in curricular and instructional areas; provides coaching and mentoring assistance; facilitates data team meetings and assists with data analysis and necessary follow up with teachers regarding interpretation and graphing; works with Guidance Counselor and School Psychologist to assist teachers at MTSS meetings.

-Paula Bird, ESE Liaison: Facilitates IEP meetings; collaborates with ESE and classroom teachers to enhance the instructional program for ESE students students; conducts classroom lessons on bullying; conferences with parents on a variety of issues involving the mental well-being of students
+Paula Bird, ESE Liaison: Facilitates IEP meetings; collaborates with ESE and classroom teachers to enhance the instructional program for ESE students

-Cindy Allen, Psychologist: Conducts testing and observations as part of the Rtl/ESE referral process; mentors selected students; assists teachers' during the behavioral Rtl process

-Cheryl Domino, Guidance Counselor: oversees Rtl process and chairs Rtl meetings; mentors
+Cindy Allen, Psychologist: Conducts testing and observations as part of the MTSS/ESE referral process; mentors selected students; assists teachers' during the behavioral MTSS process Karisa Wideikis, Guidance Counselor: oversees MTSS process and chairs MTSS meetings; mentors students; conducts classroom lessons on bullying; conferences with parents on a variety of issues involving the mental well-being of students; administers all state required ELL testing to ELL students; coordinates services for ELL students.